Institutions of society examples. Social institution: concept, types, functions

 4) order and training - self-discipline and preparation for life.

-M. Weber paid special attention to the study of Protestantism and highlighted its positive impact on the development of capitalism, which determined its values such as:
+M. Weber paid special attention to the study of Protestantism and highlighted its positive influence on the development of capitalism, which determined such values as:

 1) hard work, self-discipline and self-restraint;